-In both my Habitat work and my work with Agosto clients, I hope to empower people to be the next leader of their own communities.
+In both my Habitat for Humanity work and my work with Agosto clients, I hope to empower people to be the next leader of their own communities.
 I encourage them to work with me, with the tools I can help provide, to get a feeling for what’s possible.
 Then they can come up with something completely new – in the case of work, with something Google and Agosto can help them to achieve.

-I am fortunate at both Habitat and at Agosto that I know how good it can feel to do the work that I do, purely because I have something to share.
+I am fortunate at both Habitat for Humanity and at Agosto that I know how good it can feel to do the work that I do, purely because I have something to share.
 And others do as well.
 Maybe it’s talent for building a house, maybe for teaching kids, maybe it’s helping a Google Appsadministrator work through an issue.
 Helping other people means that I get so much more out of my work than those that I help could ever know.

-In the case of Habitat, and Agosto, the world keeps getting smaller.
+In the cases of Habitat and Agosto, the world keeps getting smaller.
 It’s just not that big a place.
 The families I help through Habitat have the same hopes and dreams for their kids as I do for my own.
 And the companies I help at Agosto are seeking the pathways to success that I can help guide them toward.
 I am lucky that I get to see my small impact on both.